tmobile/magentaA11y/_checklist-web/tab-panel.md

       the tab key to move focus to a tab
     result: |
       focus is strongly visually indicated on the selected tab
-  - then:  |
+  - if tab selection is manual: |
       the left/right arrow keys
     result: |
-      focus moves to other tabs
+      focus moves to other tabs and I use the spacebar or enter key to activate the tab
-  - then:  |
+  - if tab selection is automatic: |
-      the spacebar or enter key to activate the tab
+      the left/right arrow keys
     result: |
       the tab is selected
   - then: |
       the tab key
     result: |
       focus moves to the selected tab panel